codeinbrain/honey-pager/docs/README.md

 ### Options
 Options are here to customize the way you paginate your results.
 Here are the different options:
-* `searchables` - An array of schema field names on which you allow searching
+* `searchFields` - An array of schema field names on which you allow searching
 * `sortables` - An array of schema field names on which you allow sorting

 ## With GraphQL